What we do

 - Biomechanics of ‘springboard’ trapping in Nepenthes gracilis (PhD project: Anne-Kristin Lenz)

-- Surface wetting and directional water transport on the superhydrophilic Nepenthes pitcher trap rim (PhD project Michal R. Golos)
+- Surface wetting and directional water transport on the superhydrophilic Nepenthes pitcher trap rim (PhD/Postdoc project Michal R. Golos)

 - Developmental biology of superhydrophilic, directional, antiadhesive plant surfaces (PhD project: Oonah Lessware)